mspencedm/Software-Dev-DnD/Sessions/Session 11/Session11.md

 The rest of the module should take place in Death House which will be the Halloween event - some of it will be derived from Strahd Death House

+Looks like this won't work so we may do malfunctioned evil Death House in a different session